Metals: Gold Falls as Investors Bet on Higher Interest Rates

 ADVERTISEMENT

 Meanwhile, copper prices remained under pressure Tuesday.
-Futures for July delivery fell 0.8% to $2.5925 a pound in New York, trading near a one-week low.
+Futures for July delivery fell 0.7% to $2.5965 a pound in New York, closing near a one-week low.

 London Metal Exchange stocks of copper increased Tuesday, Marex Spectron's Alastair Munro said, indicating heightened supply.
 This coincided with the release of Peruvian production data, with cumulative production for the year up 7.5% year-over-year as of April, according to ING.